makersacademy/takeaway-challenge/README.md

 - Menu - Responsibility Holding the menu items
 - Order - Responsibility collating order
-- Purchase - Responsible with proceeding with the order
+- Print - Responsible for displaying information on screen
-- Customer -
+- Customer - Responsibility for knowing customer information
-- Interaction - Responsible for capturing user input
+- Shop - Responsible for processing orders.
 - Confirmation - Responsible for Texting Confirmation to the purchaser